eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 `While I was preparing the report, they were testing the new features.` -> This means the action of my preparing the report and the testing of the new features happened at the same time.

+### Past Continuous - Negative form

+The Past Continuous in it's negative form is used to describe actions that were not happening at a specific time in the past.

+The structure is: **wasn't / weren't + verb ending in -ing**.

+For example:

+`He wasn't listening during the meeting.` -> This sentence uses the singular form was

+`They weren't following the instructions carefully.` -> This sentence uses the plural form were.

+In this context, weren't considering means that, at a certain point in the past, the team was not taking security implications into account while performing updates.

 ---